A Beginner's Guide to Be a More Mindful Cannabis User

 Is there a problem with being a more mindful cannabis user —

 No, but you must consider it mindfully.
 An article in Cannabis.net makes the usual mistake of confusing meditation and mindfulness.
-They are not one and the same thing.
+They are not the same thing.

-Mindfulness does not have to take more than a half hour in your day.
-If you find it demanding, you haven’t reached the optimal practice, yet.
-And, if cannabis intake will allow you to enter that “zone” easily, you may find the experience mind and body expanding.
+Mindfulness does not have to take more than half an hour of your day.
+If you find it demanding, you haven’t reached the optimal practice yet.
+If cannabis intake allows you to enter that “zone” easily, you may find the experience of mind and body expanding.